Dasharo/docs/docs/transparent-validation/msi-z690/laboratory-assembly-guide.md

 cat /sys/class/gpio/gpio12/value
 ```

-Output meaning:
+Example output:

-`1` - means that the platform is turned on.
+* `1` means that the platform is turned on.
-`0` - means that the platform is turned off.
+* `0` means that the platform is turned off.